top of page

 • Natural ageing pattern

-This is why good interior designers in Hyderabad treat kaavi and red oxide as material-first flooring, not colour-first finishes.
+This is why good interior designers in Hyderabad treat kaavi and oxide as material-first flooring, not colour-first finishes.

 Muted Green & Yellow: Possible, but Subtle